-Afterwards the group was handed back their shoes, pants and T-shirts.
-They dressed and were allowed to get up, but were struck again with the sticks.
+Afterwards, the group was handed back their shoes, pants and T-shirts.
+They dressed and were allowed to get up, but were struck again with the sticks, the respondent recalled.

 “And then they say we have to make line, they beat us again and then tell us to go fast fast fast!”

-Then they were allowed to go back to their families, which had been surveilled by another part of the police unit.
+The respondent said that they were then allowed to go back to their families, which had been surveilled by another part of the police unit.

 The respondent suffered severe injuries on different parts of his body.
 He was left with one major bruise on his back due to a particular way in which the police had struck him: